opensearch-project/documentation-website/_job-scheduler-plugin/build-plugin.md

 nav_order: 10
 ---

-# Buidling a plugin for Job Scheduler
+# Building a plugin for Job Scheduler

 OpenSearch plugin developers can extend the Job Scheduler plugin to schedule jobs like running aggregation query against raw data and saving the aggregated data into a new index every hour, or continue monitoring the shard allocation by calling the OpenSearch API and then post the output to a Webhook.